Ernest van den Haag: On the death penalty

-Van den Haag's particular field of interest, the field he contributed the most to in terms of publications, was the death penalty.
+Van den Haag's particular field of interest, the field he contributed the most to in terms of publications, was the death penalty, particularly in the context of the capital punishment debate in the United States before and after the Furman v.
+Georgia ruling in 1972, which (temporarily) abolished capital punishment nationwide.
 Van den Haag was a respected debater, and when he was not contributing to the National Review or other publications, he was active in debating the issue of the death penalty.
-His main argument in its defense stemmed from key themes such as deterrence, and punishment for severe criminals.
+His main argument in its defence stemmed from key themes such as deterrence, and retributive punishment for severe criminals.
+On Firing Line, he joined a programme dedicated to the death penalty debate on December 13, 1976, after the Gregg v.
+Georgia ruling (but weeks before the resumption of executions with Gary Gilmore, who was a subject of the deterrence argument) and was cited in a previous programme with Truman Capote in 1968, regarding an off-cam argument with regard to the efficiency of the punishment, which Capote challenged.

-Van den Haag's ideology is clearly conservative; in his book Punishing Criminals, he defines the primary role of government as "securing rights and duties by specifying them through laws and enforcing the laws."
+In his book Punishing Criminals, van den Haag defines the primary role of government as "securing rights and duties by specifying them through laws and enforcing the laws."
 Van den Haag believed the paramount duty of government is to "provide legal order in which citizens can be secure in their lives, their liberties, and their pursuit of happiness."
 The law exists to provide legal order.
 Van den Haag disputed claims that capital punishment is just a form of legal retribution by claiming that if laws are knowingly broken, legal order can only be maintained by enforcement.
-Justice, Van den Haag claimed, is blindfolded, while retribution carries the weight of passion behind it; justice being delivered to someone who violates social order knowingly is equal, thus the term legal retribution is void.
+Justice, van den Haag claimed, is blindfolded, while retribution carries the weight of passion behind it; justice being delivered to someone who violates social order knowingly is equal, thus the term legal retribution is void.

 Van den Haag also argued that people commit crimes because they believe, one way or another, they will benefit from committing the crime.
-Thus it is society's duty to make all crimes as disadvantageous as possible.
-Van den Haag uses economic examples to further prove his point.
-In economics, there is a concept named opportunity cost.
-Opportunity cost forces an individual to weigh the benefits versus the sacrifices of making a decision.
-Van den Haag believes people look at committing the crime the same way they would view an opportunity; they would weigh the profits versus the punishment.
+Thus it is society's duty to increase the opportunity cost of all crime.
 Temptation to commit a crime will be significantly decreased if the punishment for committing the crime is more severe.
 The death penalty offers the greatest weighted punishment for committing an offense.
 Van den Haag also related Marxist theory behind his justification of the death penalty.
 Marxists, Van den Haag argued, believe that "Legal justice never can do less, though it can do more."
 Legal justice should distribute punishment equally among violators and more frequently in order to deter crime.
 Van den Haag also related to the Marxist belief in class warfare.
 Van den Haag states, "Obviously, the poor and powerless are more tempted to take what is not theirs, or to rebel, than the powerful and wealthy, who need not take what they already have."
-The threat of severe punishment diminishes temptation, which Van den Haag argued is to be the greatest use of the death penalty, deterrence.
+The threat of severe punishment diminishes temptation, which van den Haag argued is to be the greatest use of the death penalty, deterrence.